iainctduncan/papers/source/design.rst

 Thus the use of a language with macro facilities enables the composer to work with different kinds of code
 - function defining code and score code - in one language, without giving up the expressive power of high-level language facilities.
-This use of a general-programming language that can function additionally *as a readable score language* provides tremendous flexibility to the programmer, breaking the dichotomy between score data and running program  (CTN: Dannenberg 1997, 50-60).
+This use of a general-programming language that can function additionally *as a readable score language* provides tremendous flexibility to the programmer, breaking the dichotomy between score data and running program  (Dannenberg 1997, 50-60).

 Max and Lisp syntax compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^